SasView/sasview.github.io/faq.md

 ### Can I use SasView to analyse SAXS or USAXS data?

 *   Yes, especially if your intensity data is in absolute units (/cm).

+### Can I use SasView to analyse SESANS data?

+*   Yes.
+SasView can apply a [Hankel Transform](https://www.sasview.org/docs/user/qtgui/Perspectives/Fitting/sesans/sans_to_sesans.html) to a normal fitting model.

 ### Can SasView be used in a commercial environment?